top of page

 EXCLUDED GOOD: are goods where the legal right to consume them is restricted to paying customers.
 See 'Economic Good Type', 'Private Good', and 'Club Good'.

-EXPORTS: are goods and services produced in one nation, but sold to buyers from a different nation.
+EXPORTS: are goods or services sold to buyers in another nation.
 Hawaii's primary export is tourism.
 As a service provided to foreign nationals by domestic businesses, when foreign tourists visit Hawaii they are adding to the exports of the United States.

 EXTERNALITY: is a situation in which a third-party that is neither the buyer nor the seller of a good is affected either positively or negatively by that good.